benschw/go-playground/dockit/README.md

 ### Usage / Example Environment

-Included in this repo, is an example config to build an environment with a webapp fronted by a reverse proxy (Hipache.)
+Included in this repo, is an example config to build an environment with a webapp (the included `webapp-ex/`) fronted by a reverse proxy (Hipache.)

+The config specifies:

-The config specifies that the webapp ("WebApp" service) container should link in the hipache/redis ("Hipache" service) container and which ports to expose (in the link and externally).
-It also pushes in an environment variable to the webapp to use when registering with Hipache.
-The webapp entry point script (included in `webapp-ex`) uses the link to register the webapp with Hipache and to deregister on shutdown.
+- the webapp ("WebApp" service) container should link in the hipache/redis ("Hipache" service) container
+- which ports to expose (in the link and externally)
+- an environment variable for the webapp to use when registering with Hipache

+The webapp entry point script (included in `webapp-ex`) uses the link and host env var to register the webapp with Hipache and to deregister on shutdown.

 Here is a copy of `config.json` from our example environment: